charlesreid1/charlesreid1.github.io/pelican/content/python-context-managers.md

-We can do this by recognizing that any Python program printing to stdout uses `sys.stdout` under the hood to send output to stdout - so if we can somehow tell Python to swap out stdout with a string buffer that has the same methods (print, printf, etc.), run snakemake, then replace stdout again, we can isolate and capture all stdout from the snakemake API call.
+We can do this by recognizing that any Python program printing to stdout uses `sys.stdout` under the hood to send output to stdout - so if we can somehow tell Python to swap out stdout with a string buffer that has the same methods (print, printf, etc.), run Snakemake, then replace stdout again, we can isolate and capture all stdout from the Snakemake API call.

 <a name="replacing"></a>